benjohnson/feedbin-news-truncator/README.md

 A few notes:

 * You can do whatever you want with this code.
 It’s code.
 If you run it, and something terrible happens… sorry.
 I can at least promise it doesn’t have a Bitcoin miner (though given the state of NPM modules, maybe I shouldn’t make that promise).
+* It needs a .env file in the root with your Feedbin username/password or env variables set.
+See the .env.test file for an example.
 * Thanks to Feedbin for having an [awesome API](https://github.com/feedbin/feedbin-api).